evansbenj/2021_XB_degen.md/XB_RADsex.md

 close OUTFILE;
 ```

 Let's do this on the Wundyani population first.
 The heat plot suggests there are hundreds of tags that are present in zero males and five females but only 5-24 tags that are present in zero females and 5 males.
+The script identified 228 tags in zero males and five females but only 31 in five males and zero females.

+OK let's blast them to the XL genome and summarize the chr and location that they are on.